Link-3DS/nex/README.md

 ```

 ## Credits
-- PretendoNetwork for the example code with PRUDP.
+- PretendoNetwork for the architecture of the PRUDP rewritten in Python (I must later change it to put my own implementation).
 - Kinnay for anynet streams library.